Dairy farming in New Zealand: Environmental impacts

 Dairy farming is being increasingly held to account for the environmental impacts of the industry.
 Fish and Game started the "dirty dairying" campaign in 2002 to highlight the effect of dairying on water quality.
 As a response to the campaign the Dairying and Clean Streams Accord was established in an attempt to reduce the level of water pollution.
 Initially the family owned Crafar Farms bore the brunt of the prosecutions and were labelled the "poster boys for dirty dairying" by Environment Waikato's regulatory committee chairman Ian Balme.
 Dairy NZ in 2014 claimed that as a direct result of the Sustainable Dairying: Water Accord all New Zealand dairy companies now have programmes in place to assess the effluent systems of suppliers on a three-yearly basis, with several assessing every farm every year.
 Despite this, a 2018 report from Forest and Bird found that regional councils had 425 reported cases of serious non-compliance in 2016–17, and this was likely a significant under-reporting.

 Milk pricing

 Dairy farmers are paid by milk processors based on the amount of milk solids (protein and fat) sold.
-For the 2019-20 season, Fonterra paid farmers $7.14 per kilogram of milk solids (kgMS) excluding GST, with other processors paying between $6.75 and $9.96 per kgMS.
+For the 2019–20 season, Fonterra paid farmers $7.14 per kilogram of milk solids (kgMS) excluding GST, with other processors paying between $6.75 and $9.96 per kgMS.
 Farmers are penalised if they supply milk that fails to meet quality standards, for example, if there is a high somatic cell count or antibiotics are present.

 In 2011 controversy arose over the retail price of milk in New Zealand, leading to an enquiry by a government select committee and a small scale price war.

+Regulation

+Historically local authorities were responsible for controlling milk distribution and sale.
+In 1968, the Milk Act of 1967 established the New Zealand Milk Board to handle the inspection and monitor distribution of milk instead of local authorities.